matteo-psnt/bzip2/README.md

 | 1,000 MB           | 292 KB               | 0.292             | 70.8%             |
 | 10,000 MB          | 2.8 MB               | 0.280             | 72.0%             |

-The following graph shows how the compression ratio varies with the file size on a logarithmic scale:
+The graph shows the compression ratio at different file sizes, with the ratio stabilizing around 75%:
 ![Figure 1](./docs/Figure_1.png)

 ## Usage